kaakaa/pflenker.github.io/_pages/about.md

 If you are interested, you can find my CV on [LinkedIn (English)](https://www.linkedin.com/in/pflenker/) or [Xing (German)](https://www.xing.com/profile/Philipp_Flenker/).

 In my spare time, I code stuff to make sure I stay up to date with current tech trends.
-These days, I dabble with React, React Native and NodeJS.
-And if you want me to build your next app, form your next team or kickstart your next product, you can also hire me!
+These days, I dabble with React, React Native, NodeJS and TypeScript.

 You can contact me at [hello@philippflenker.com](mailto:hello@philippflenker.com) if you want to get in touch, start a discussion or simply say hi!